 - Periods for which employees are paid while absent for illness or injuries and the amount of payment.

 - Dates and amounts of any tax deposits made.

 You must keep records so that you can prepare a complete and accurate tax return.
 The law does not normally require any special form of records.
 You should, however, keep all receipts, canceled checks, and other evidence to prove amounts you claim as deductions or credits.
 Records are adequate if they show current income on the basis of an annual accounting period.
 A record keeping system for a small business might include the following:

 - Summary of cash receipts

 - Employee compensation record

-Note: Records should be preserved for a period of three years from the date the taxes are due or paid.
+Note: Records should be preserved from the date the taxes are due or paid for a period of time based on the standards and exceptions outlined in 59-1-1410.
 Records shall be open for examination at any time and without notice by the Tax Commission or its authorized agents.
-Failure to keep adequate records necessary to establish tax liability may result in the taxpayer's license being revoked.
+Failure to keep adequate records necessary to establish tax liability may result in additional penalties and interest.